autometrics-dev/autometrics-shared/SPEC.md

 The value of this label MUST either be `"ok"` or `"error"`.

 Libraries MAY offer users the ability to override the default behavior for determining whether the `result` label should be `"ok"` or `"error"`, for example to allow users to treat client-side errors as `"ok"`.

+### `service.name`

+The logical name of a service.
+This matches the [OpenTelemetry Service specification](https://github.com/open-telemetry/semantic-conventions/tree/main/specification/resource/semantic_conventions#service).

+All metrics produced by a library from a given instance SHOULD use a single `service.name`.
+All instances of a horizontally scaled service SHOULD also use the same `service.name`.

+Libraries SHOULD support setting the `service.name` using environment variables (`AUTOMETRICS_SERVICE_NAME` and `OTEL_SERVICE_NAME`, with the first taking precedence if both are set).
+Libraries MAY also support configuring this value in an initialization function.

 ### `version`